 NATIONAL FLOOD INSURANCE PROGRAM (NFIP)

-Reauthorization of the NFIP is important for residential markets, overall natural catastrophe insurance market capacity and the broader economy.
+- Reauthorization of the NFIP is important for residential markets, overall natural catastrophe insurance market capacity, and the broader economy.
 However, under the NFIP, commercial property flood insurance limits are low – $500,000 per building and $500,000 for its contents.
-NFIP insures approximately 5 million total properties, but only 6.7 percent are commercial.
-Nearly 70% of NFIP is devoted to single-family homes; 20% for condominiums.
-In the total program, 80% pay actuarially sound rates; in the commercial space, only 60% pay actuarially sound rates.
+NFIP has approximately 5 million total properties, instead, only 6.7% are commercial.
+Nearly 70% of NFIP is devoted to singlefamily homes and 20% for condominiums.
+In the total program, 80% pay actuarial sound rates, instead, in the commercial space, only 60% pay actuarial sound rates.

-Lenders typically require this base NFIP coverage, and commercial owners must purchase Supplemental Excess Flood Insurance for coverage above the NFIP limits.
-The NFIP's low commercial limits make it problematic for most commercial owners.
-As a result, we have been seeking a voluntary exemption for mandatory NFIP coverage if property owners have flood coverage from commercial insurers.
+- Lenders typically require this base NFIP coverage, and commercial owners must purchase Supplemental Excess Flood Insurance for coverage above the NFIP limits.
+The NFIP’s low commercial limits make it problematic for most commercial owners.
+As a result, The Roundtable has been seeking a voluntary exemption for mandatory NFIP coverage if property owners have flood coverage from commercial insurers.

 Reauthorize and Reform National Flood Insurance Program